thunder-project/thunder-docs/markdown/series-loading.md

 #### `fromlist(items, accessor=None, index=None, labels=None, dtype=None, npartitions=None, engine=None)`

-Create series data from a list of items and optional accessor function.
+Load series data from a list with an optional accessor function.

 Will call accessor function on each item from the list, providing a generic interface for data loading.